Published on September 26th, 2017 | by AlexandreG.0

 The two versions of the same song are fascinatingly different.
-Hendrix’s cover has probably surpassed the original – although admittedly, Dylan has a bit of a back catalogue to fall back on.
+Hendrix’s cover has probably surpassed the original – although admittedly, Dylan has a bit of a back catalog to fall back on.

-“I liked Jimi Hendrix’ record of this,” Bob Dylan once wrote of the guitarist’s cover.
+“I liked Jimi Hendrix’s record of this,” Bob Dylan once wrote of the guitarist’s cover.

 “Ever since he died I’ve been doing it that way.
 Funny though, his way of doing it and my way of doing it weren’t that dissimilar, the meaning of the song doesn’t change like when some artists do other artists’ songs.